1,000+ Opportunities

 Save a search for “Department of Agriculture” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: To be eligible for OFSCLP, in addition to completing the application, a producer must be a Citizen of the United States; Resident alien, which for purposes of OFSCLP means “lawful alien” as defined in 7 CFR part 1400; Partnership organized under State law consisting solely of citizens of the United States or resident aliens; Corporation, limited liability company, or other organizational structure organized under State law consisting solely of citizens of the United States or resident aliens; or Indian Tribe or Tribal organization, as defined in section 4(b) of the Indian Self Determination and Education Assistance Act (25 U.S.C.
+Search similar grants →According to the current listing, eligibility includes: To be eligible for OFSCLP, in addition to completing the application, a producer must be a Citizen of the United States; Resident alien, which for purposes of OFSCLP means “lawful alien” as defined in 7 CFR part 1400; Partnership organized under State law consisting solely of citizens of the United States or resident aliens; Corporation, limited liability company, or other organizational structure organized under State law consisting solely of citizens of the United States or resident aliens; or Indian Tribe or Tribal organization, as defined in section 4(b) of the Indian Self Determination and Education Assistance Act (25 U.S.C.
 5304).
 Applicants must also submit the following items within 1 year of the OFSCLP application deadline, for each applicable program year, to be eligible for payment: Form AD-2047, Customer Data Worksheet, for new customers or existing customers who need to update their customer profile; Form CCC-901, Member Information for Legal Entities, if applicable; Form CCC-902, Farm Operating Plan for an individual or legal entity as provided in 7 CFR part 1400; Form AD-1026, Highly Erodible Land Conservation (HELC) and Wetland Conservation (WC) Certification, for the OFSCLP applicant and applicable affiliates as provided in 7 CFR part 12; and Form FSA-510, Request for an Exception to the $125,000 Payment Limitation for Certain Programs, accompanied by a certification from a certified public accountant or attorney as to that person’s or legal entity's certification, for participants and members of legal entities to be eligible for the increased payment limitation of $250,000, if applicable.
 Eligible applicant types include: Land/Property Owner, Federally Recognized Indian/Native American/Alaska Native Tribal Government, Indian/Native American/Alaska Native Tribal Government (Other than Federally Recognized), Tribal, Small Business Person.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program